laszlocph/website/Mastering-test-environments-with-Docker.md

 ![Multi-branch support](branch-indexing.png)

 I made one more modification to the pipeline to make it practically useful.
 In this new final step I **push the built Docker container image to a [registry](https://hub.docker.com/r/laszlocph/spring-boot-dummy/tags/)**.
-With this step the container became available to other processes for verification and deployment.
+With this step the container becomes available to other processes for verification and deployment.

 ## Define stacks
 At this point components are built continuously on every branch.
 As a next step I describe their interrelatedness with [Docker Compose](https://docs.docker.com/compose/) and handle them as a logical unit to bring up local and later remote environments.